at our Open Days

 Iain Mackenzie joined the School in 2005.
 After studying Politics at Glasgow University, Iain was Lecturer in Politics at Queen's University Belfast (1993-2002).
 During his time there, he developed an interest in the idea of critique; a form of practical, theoretical and creative activity that reaches beyond the indifference that necessarily results from the mere to-and-fro of opinion.
 This research was significantly enhanced with a year as Senior Lecturer in Modern European Philosophy at Middlesex University (2002-2003) where he taught, and learned much from, many of the classics of the critical tradition.
-From August 2003 until January 2005 he enjoyed the no less demanding role of house-husband, during which time his daughter and son educated him in the creative ways of the (young) critical mind.

 His current position at Kent has brought him back to the rigours of political studies.
 In particular, the ways in which the classics of modern political thought and the contemporary classics of feminist political theory provide an endlessly rich source of inventive, conceptually challenging and analytically powerful critical material that can be brought to bear upon contemporary social and political life.